 For Patients and Caregivers:

 Danny Did Foundation Addressing A Seizure: Steps To Take.
-A simple, helpful blueprint on how to respond to a seizure, something we wish was made available to us.
+A simple blueprint on how to respond to a seizure, useful for parents, family members, even colleagues.
 Use the PDF to post and share.

 For Patients, Caregivers and Medical Professionals: